Dry skin in babies: putting the moisture back

 As much as moms may love a long soak (when you get the chance!), it’s worth keeping your baby’s bath short and sweet as being in the water for too long begins to remove their skin’s natural oils

-“How can I make sure the bath water’s not too hot?”
+“How to make sure the bath water’s not too hot?”

 Try keeping the bath lukewarm – you can use your elbow to test.
 If that’s not scientific enough for you, set your hot water heater below 48°C as that will ensure your bath temperature can never get too hot.
 Moving from hot to cold quickly when you take your little one out of the bath could cause skin to dry out